ESL Programme Supervisor in Canada

-Supervise WEC's Overseas Mission Experience programme in Hamilton, designed to help our Canadian missionaries who need to improve their English language to thrive in multi-cultural teams.
+Supervise our Overseas Mission Experience programme at WEC Canada's Headquarters in Hamilton.
+The programme is designed to help our missionaries who need to improve their English language to thrive in multi-cultural teams abroad.

-Classroom ESL teaching is combined with mentoring, ministry and evangelism opportunities in the community.
-Join us to serve mission through low-cost training.
+Classroom teaching of English as a Second Language is combined with mentoring, ministry and evangelism opportunities in the community.
+Join us to serve the Lord through providing low-cost training for our mission applicants.

-Arrange some outside evening activities like English clubs or Bible studies, or book extra curricula tuition for those who need it.
+Prepare room schedules and set up individual conversation and mentoring sessions with other staff.
+Organise some evening English clubs or Bible studies, and book extra curricula tuition for those who need it.

 Qualities & Gifts Sought